 “Well!
 May I invite Virtuous Gossamer and Obedient Hummingbird back to our humble camp?
-With the pony of course.”
+With your little horse.”

-“Do we have a choice?“ asks Gossamer angrily.
+“Do we have a choice?“ asks Gossamer.
 “If we are to follow you at least let us know your names and who you are.“

 “My name is Samark.
 I will tell you more about myself and my friends when we have offered you tea and something to eat.
 Now come.”